Dicke superradiance as a nondestructive probe for quantum quenches in optical lattices

 \section{Super-Radiance}

-As an example for the general considerations above, let us consider the super-fluid state~(\ref{superfluid}) with $U=0$ as initial state.
+As an example for the general considerations above, let us consider the superfluid state~(\ref{superfluid}) with $U=0$ as the initial state.
 In this case, the probability (density) in Eq.~(\ref{probability}) is independent of the waiting time $\Delta t$ and yields \bea P=N^2\delta(\Kin,\Kout)P_{\rm single} \,, \ea to leading order, where $P_{\rm single}$ is the corresponding expression for a single atom.
-As a result, we obtain the same Dicke super-radiance as in the case of immovable atoms.
-Note that one factor of $N$ originates from the simple fact that $N$ atoms absorb the incident photon more likely than one atom -- whereas the other factor of $N$ corresponds to the coherent enhancement of the collective decay probability (i.e., Dicke super-radiance).
+As a result, we obtain the same Dicke superradiance as in the case of immovable atoms.
+Note that one factor of $N$ originates from the simple fact that $N$ atoms absorb the incident photon more likely than one atom -- whereas the other factor of $N$ corresponds to the coherent enhancement of the collective decay probability (i.e., Dicke superradiance).